 Crafting Payoffs: Strategies and Effectiveness of Economic Statecraft

 Economic statecraft -- the use of economic tools to pursue political goals -- is an important foreign policy strategy for many major powers, and has been an increasingly important tool for China.
-This book develops and tests a theory of the determinants of the effectiveness of economic statecraft, focusing on positive inducements, which are understudied relative to sanctions.
-My theoretical framework shows how the effectiveness of economic statecraft is influenced by two independent variables: (a) the type of inducement strategy; and (b) the level of public accountability in the target country.
+This book provides a theoretical framework to explain the effectiveness of economic statecraft, focusing on positive inducements, which are understudied relative to sanctions.
+I argue that effectiveness is influenced by two independent variables: (a) the type of inducement strategy; and (b) the level of public accountability in the target country.

-I distinguish between two types of economic inducements: subversive carrots, in which the provision of economic benefits works outside of established political processes and institutions; versus stakeholder cultivation, which entails engagement with key domestic actors and interest groups within established political processes and institutions.
-I argue that the effectiveness of economic statecraft is conditional on the level of public accountability in the target country.
-Public accountability is defined as the presence of robust societal institutions, such as the media, civil society, and public opinion.
-In an environment of high public accountability, these societal institutions can ensure transparency — via the freedom and ability to access information; and exercise oversight — via the ability to impose domestic political costs on political leaders and elites for policy decisions regarding the sender state.
+I distinguish between two types of economic inducements: subversive carrots, which circumvent established political processes and institutions; versus stakeholder cultivation, which engages with key domestic actors within established political processes and institutions.
+In addition, effectiveness depends on the level of public accountability in the target country.
+Public accountability ensures transparency -- via the ability to access information; and exercises oversight -- via the ability to impose domestic political costs on elites for policy decisions regarding the sender state.

 While this book focuses on China as an important case study, the arguments can be similarly applied to other countries seeking to wield economic statecraft.
-My research emphasizes the domestic political institutions of target countries as an important condition for effectiveness.
-The findings from this book have important theoretical and policy implications for understanding the conditions under which economic capabilities can be translated into political influence, for understanding the role of economic instruments in national security policy, and for evaluating the geopolitical impacts of China’s overseas economic activities.
+The findings from this book have important theoretical and policy implications for understanding the conditions under which economic capabilities can be translated into geopolitical influence, and for understanding the role of economic instruments in national security policy.

 Chapters available upon request.
 Please email me at audryewong [at] gmail [dot] com.